Progarchives, the progressive rock ultimate discography

 4 stars Review Nš 681

-Conclusion: I know "Octoberon" since it was released and I have a vinyl copy of it since that time.
-"Octoberon" was always my favourite album from Barclay James Harvest and I've always been convinced that "Octoberon" is their best studio album and that it's also their most progressive work.
+Conclusion: I have known "Octoberon" since it was released and I have a vinyl copy of it from that time.
+"Octoberon" was always my favourite album from Barclay James Harvest and I've always been convinced that "Octoberon" is their best studio album and their most progressive work.
 However, "Octoberon" isn't a masterpiece.
-In my humble opinion, despite I like very much of Barclay James Harvest, they never released any studio album as a masterpiece.
-Still, "Octoberon" was very close of being one.
+In my humble opinion, despite the fact that I like Barclay James Harvest very much, they never released any studio album as a masterpiece.
+Still, "Octoberon" was very close to being one.
 "Octoberon" is an excellent album, very cohesive, very well balanced, and is one of the most progressive and sophisticated albums of Barclay James Harvest.
 The band would never again be more focused than they were on this album, and it represents the band at their peak in the 70's.
 It's an amazing album.

 Prog is my Ferrari.
 Jem Godfrey (Frost*)